Meet Jane

 - Diligent worker and law-abiding citizen

-- Not a social media person; he only follows people he knows personally mostly
+- Not a social media person; he only follows people he knows personally and a few popular accounts that interest him

 - Latin European origin but lived in London for over 10 years—basically a Londoner but without the accent